Handling Complaints

 - support their case

-- respond for the registrant where appropriate to any points made at the meeting
+- respond for the practitioner where appropriate to any points made at the meeting

 - talk with the complainant during the hearing